mrkkrp/markkarpov.com/megaparsec/fun-with-the-recovery-feature.md

 ```

 This represents a collection of equations, just like `Program`, but every
-one of them may be malformed: in that case we get the original error message
+one of them may be malformed: in that case we get an error message in
-in `Left`, otherwise we have properly parsed equation in `Right`.
+`Left`, otherwise we have a properly parsed equation in `Right`.

 You will be amazed just how easy it is to add recovering to an existing
 parser: